Quadratic Programming-based Reference Spreading Control for Dual-Arm Robotic Manipulation with Planned Simultaneous

-One more thing that can be noticed is that even with 0 mm object displacement, the average input torque norms for both baseline approaches are high compared to the proposed approach, even though the impact between both end effectors and the box is happening simultaneously almost perfectly at the nominal impact time.
-The reason for this high torque norm is that the compliance of the end effectors and the object causes the simultaneous impacts to occur over a finite time rather than at a single moment of time.
+One more thing that can be noticed is that even with 0 mm object displacement, the average desired force norms for the baseline approaches with no RS and no interim mode are high compared to the proposed approach, even though the impact between both end effectors and the object is happening simultaneously almost perfectly at the nominal impact time.
+The reason for this high force norm is that the compliance of the end effectors, the objects and the joint transmission causes the simultaneous impacts to occur over a finite time rather than at a single moment of time.
 This means that even in the absence of environmental uncertainty, still neither the ante-impact nor the post-impact reference can be reliably used for velocity feedback during this contact transition.
 Please note that using a fixed continuous reference would also not be a good solution, as the velocity during this transition can be hard to predict, while environmental uncertainty causes the time where the contact transition starts to be uncertain.
 By removing velocity feedback at the beginning of the interim mode, the proposed approach is robust to this finite transition time, despite still having only discontinuous ante- and post-impact references at hand.
-When a near instantaneous impact event would be considered, it is expected the average torque norms for the baseline approaches in the case of 0 mm displacement will shrink to the level of the proposed approach, while remaining larger than the proposed approach when environmental uncertainty is increased.
+When a near instantaneous impact event would be considered, it is expected the average desired force for the baseline approaches in the case of 0 mm displacement will shrink to the level of the proposed approach, while remaining larger than the proposed approach for increasing displacement values.